rschoening/mvrs-dspa/README.md

 ## Running the Flink jobs
 ### Overview
 * The data preparation and analytic jobs can be configured using the [application.conf](https://github.com/rschoening/mvrs-dspa/blob/master/src/main/resources/application.conf) file.
 The individual settings are explained in that file.
+The current configuration can be used as is for the low-volume test datasets (1K).
+For the high-volume data, the speedup factor needs to be reduced.
 * The analytic jobs depend on the data to have previously been loaded using the data preparation jobs.
 There are no dependencies _between_ analytic jobs for different project tasks.
 * Note that restarting the Kafka container resets the topics.
 Also, when starting jobs that write to a Kafka topic, the topic is first deleted and recreated if it exists.
 Consequences are:
   * after starting the docker container for Kafka, the data preparation job that writes events to Kafka must be re-run (the same is _not_ true for the ElasticSearch indices, which are maintained across container restarts in a docker volume)